How to use AI to search Confluence or Notion: A complete guide

 What is Confluence AI search (Rovo AI)?

-Confluence’s AI search is handled by a tool called Rovo, which is part of the larger Atlassian Intelligence suite.
+Confluence’s AI search is handled by a powerful tool called Rovo, which is part of the larger Atlassian Intelligence suite.
 Its main job is to understand what you're asking and pull answers directly from your company’s Confluence spaces.
-Since it’s made by Atlassian, it has a home-field advantage: it can also look through other Atlassian products like Jira.
-It’s built to operate within the Atlassian world and respects all the user permissions you already have in place.
-For teams that do pretty much everything in Atlassian tools, it's a pretty seamless addition.
+Since it’s made by Atlassian, it has a significant home-field advantage: it can also look through other Atlassian products like Jira.
+It’s built to operate seamlessly within the robust Atlassian world and respects all the user permissions you already have in place.
+For teams that do their heavy lifting in Atlassian tools, it's a very capable addition.

 A screenshot of the Confluence Rovo Intelligence Copilot, demonstrating how to use AI to search Confluence.